codingjoe/django-s3file/README.md

-django-s3fine
+django-s3file
 =============

-A lightweight Fine Uploader input for Django and Amazon S3
+A lightweight file upload input for Django and Amazon S3